-Students should be aware that during this time their patient contact experiences will not only involve the usual time commitment of Monday through Friday during normal business hours, but also include additional involvement as assigned by the Preceptor.
-This time is understood to include evenings on call, weekends on call, emergency case management after hours, and other patient contact experiences as deemed appropriate by the Preceptor.
-Time is not counted day for day or hour for hour across rotations and missed time that must be made up will be assigned at the discretion of the Director of Clinical Education.
+Students should be aware that during this time, their patient contact experiences will not only involve the usual time commitment of Monday through Friday during normal business hours but also include additional involvement as assigned by the preceptor.
+This time is understood to include evenings on call, weekends on call, emergency case management after hours, and other patient contact experiences as deemed appropriate by the preceptor.
+Time is not counted day for day or hour for hour across rotations, and missed time that must be made up will be assigned at the discretion of the Director of Clinical Education.

-Clerkships consist of six-week rotations in the fields of Internal Medicine Hospital-Based, Primary Care, Emergency Medicine, and Surgery.
-Behavioral Medicine, Pediatrics, and Women's Health experiences are completed within and across the required rotations, however, some students, may have a separate three-week rotation in these fields scheduled.
-Electives may be either three or six-weeks in duration.
+Mandatory clerkships include six-week rotations in Internal Medicine (hospital-based), Family Medicine, Emergency Medicine, and Surgery.
+Additional 3 or 6-week rotations include Behavioral Medicine, Pediatrics, and Women's Health.
+Electives may be either three or six weeks in duration.
 The length of clerkships is subject to change by the program and clinical education team as needed to achieve student completion of clinical learning outcomes, competencies, and skills.
 The program's learning outcomes, competencies, and technical skills that are necessary for graduation are obtained over the course of the clinical year throughout the rotations.
-Students must demonstrate incremental competence in the 10 measured learning outcomes each semester to progress in the program, and for all 10 learning outcomes in summation for graduation requirements.
+Students must demonstrate incremental competence in the 5 measured learning outcomes each semester to progress in the program and in summation for graduation requirements.
 This is evaluated at departmental assessment meetings each semester.
-Students should be aware that patient encounters, particularly women's health and behavioral health encounters, are obtained and evaluated over the course of all rotations and are evaluated regularly and throughout the clinical year.
-The clerkship timeline is as follows:

-Clerkship Calendar 2023-2024
+Clerkship Calendar 2024-2025: